drjoseluisheram/JLHR/content/thesis/welcome/index.md

 ---
 date: "2025-06-25"
 draft: false
-excerpt: How to prepare ahead of time.
+excerpt: A brief introduction to this _inglorious_ blog.
 subtitle: ""
 title: Welcome
 weight: 1